 |Keywords and Phrasing

 |Use to inform headlines, blog posts, and other long-form content (executive thought leadership, employee storytelling).

 |Use to prioritize your media relations to what the audience reads and shares.

 |Use to build an audience-driven influencer program.

 |Use to build a content strategy that aligns to the buyer’s journey.

 Targeting Audience in Real-time with Relevant Content

-This is where real-time audience listening comes in – rather than trying to align your brand with everyone, this approach leverages the audiences that are most important to amplify your success.
+This is where real-time audience listening comes in – rather than trying to align your brand with everyone; this approach leverages the most important audiences to amplify your success.

 Once you build your audience, the content engine works like this: